 However, it’s also likely that these stats are somewhat skewed by the fact that generally, women are more likely to seek professional help than their male counterparts.

-Al MacCuish was one such man who decided not to go down the dermatologist route, but rather find an effective treatment for adult acne himself.
+Al MacCuish was one such man who decided not to go down the dermatologist route, but rather find an effective treatment for himself.
 “At 50, I’d been on really strong anti-inflammatory antibiotics for five years and I knew that was definitely not good for me or my health long term.”

 But it wasn’t just his skin that improved, “The first, immediate benefit you feel is incredible sleep.
 I had weeks of vivid dreams, and waking up feeling genuinely rested.”
 The sleep helped to make him feel more focused too, and he was amazed at how it culminated in such a marked improvement in his life and skin.
 “It has been genuinely transformative.
 I will tell anybody who's got issues with their skin and are having challenges managing it, LYMA works.”

 LYMA also contains some hugely beneficial skin-boosting ingredients.
 Cynatine® HNS is the world’s first fully solubilised keratin, meaning your body can absorb it much easier than any other form.
 Cynatine works to improve your skin, hair and nails: after 30 days of supplementation, a study showed that 60% of the participants reported an 80%+ improvement in the smoothness of their skin.
-Also formulated into LYMA is Lycored Lycopene™, a potent carotenoid that studies show can fight acne by diminishing excess oil, balancing the skin’s natural bacteria and reducing the appearance of pores.
+Also formulated into LYMA is Lycored Lycopene™, a potent carotenoid that studies show can fight spots and blemishes by diminishing excess oil, balancing the skin’s natural bacteria and reducing the appearance of pores.

-Antibiotics are often prescribed for extensive cases of acne to kill off bacteria and regulate hormone fluctuations.
+Antibiotics are often prescribed for extensive cases of blemishes to kill off bacteria and regulate hormone fluctuations.
 Although there’s absolutely a place for them, these medications are often harsh on the body, strip vital nutrients from the skin and are not suitable for long term use.